 Ellis Island and the Statue of Liberty welcomed the majority of the largely European tired, poor and huddled masses entering on the East Coast during the era of immigration.
 But most of America’s West Coast arrivals—Australians, New Zealanders, Canadians, Mexicans, Central and South Americans, Russians and especially Asians—were met with the harsh wooden buildings and fierce interrogations of Angel Island.

-, Angel Island served a different role from its East Coast counterpart.
+Opened a century ago, Angel Island served a different role from its East Coast counterpart.
 Ellis Island was designed chiefly to process passengers and send them on their way.
 “Angel Island was really erected so people could be held there,” says Eddie Wong, executive director of Angel Island Immigration Station Foundation (AIISF).
 “A lot of people didn’t have a good experience.”

 Immigrants often were detained for days or months before finally being granted entry in the United States—or forced to return to their home countries.
 Many of the detainees were so embarrassed about the experience or fearful of deportation that once they left the island, they also left behind their true history.